NorwegianSeismicArray/tphasenet/README.md

 [Zenodo repository](10.5281/zenodo.11231543)

-To pick arrivals in contineous data of station ARA0 first download the models, store in tf/output/models, adjust pred_config.yaml, and then run:
+To pick arrivals in continuous data of station ARA0 first download the models, store tjem in tf/output/models, adjust pred_config.yaml, and then run:

 ```
 python predict.py
 ```